Tupolev Tu-16

-The Tupolev Tu-16 (NATO reporting name: Badger) is a twin-engined jet strategic heavy bomber used by the Soviet Union.
-It has been flown for almost 70 years, and the Chinese license-built Xian H-6 remains in service with the People's Liberation Army Air Force.
+The Tupolev Tu-16 (USAF/DOD reporting name Type 39; NATO reporting name: Badger) is a twin-engined jet strategic heavy bomber used by the Soviet Union.
+It has been flown for almost 70 years.
+While many aircraft in Soviet service were retired after the Cold War ended, a Chinese license-built version, the Xi'an H-6, remains in service with the People's Liberation Army Air Force, with the most modern variant, the H-6K, still being actively produced as of 2020.

 Development

 In the late 1940s, the Soviet Union was strongly committed to matching the United States in strategic bombing capability.
-The Soviets' only long-range bomber at the time was Tupolev's Tu-4 'Bull', a reverse-engineered copy of the American B-29 Superfortress.
+The Soviets' only long-range bomber at the time was Tupolev's Tu-4 "Bull", a reverse-engineered copy of the American B-29 Superfortress.
 The development of the notably powerful Mikulin AM-3 turbojet led to the possibility of a large, jet-powered bomber.

 The Tupolev design bureau began work on the Tu-88 ("Aircraft N") prototypes in 1950.
 The Tu-88 first flew on 27 April 1952.
 After winning a competition against the Ilyushin Il-46, it was approved for production in December 1952.
 The first production bombers entered service with Frontal Aviation in 1954, receiving the service designation Tu-16.
 It received the NATO reporting name Badger-A.